Structured Interview : Example and Questions

 4. Leveraging AI for Structured Interviews: Noota

-As a recruiter, you know that finding the perfect candidate is not just a matter of intuition.
+As a recruiter, you know that finding the perfect candidate is not just a matter of intuition but of a reflexive approach.

 The answer lies in structured interviews.